postpostmodern/a2mksite/README.markdown

 * Place this a2mksite directory somewhere on your server (I like /usr/local)
 * Make sure the a2mksite and a2rmsite scripts are executable by you: `chmod 744 a2mksite/a2mksite a2mksite/a2rmsite`
 * Optionally, create Apache and logrotate configuration templates and site skeleton (see below)
+* You might also want to create an alias to the script.

+A bash alias would look like this:

+    alias a2mksite='sudo /usr/local/a2mksite/a2mksite'

 # Usage